jackdpond/MarchMadness25/README.md

 This repository contains code to scrape (according to usage rules) sports-reference.com to retrieve the results of a given season, create a directed graph representing those results, then performing the pagerank algorithm to rank the teams.

 The results, stored by team in scripts/results and in total in scripts/results/all_games.csv, are represented by the following graph.
+The only games in the network, and therefore the only games that factor towards the rankings, are games played by tournament teams during the regular season.

 ![Network of the 2025 season](images/game_graph.png)